FAC6/FAC7/README.md

 ## Raise issues
 + 10 mins in pairs
 + 10 mins in pairs of pairs
-+ 10 mins in pairs of pairs of pairs
 + 10 mins whole class

 In each case, one person to take notes and leave a comment on the relevant issue